aroeh/dotnet-webapi-controllers/README.md

 This could be useful when wanting to debug and letting the docker runtime handle all of the work, or if you don't want to manually build and publish code before spinning up a new image and container.

 ### Dockerfile_NoBuild
 This is a much smaller and much more simple docker file.
-It does require published code to have already been produced to copy into the runtime image.
+It requires published code to have already been produced to copy into the runtime image.
 The Docker build and container spin up is much faster since it doesn't have to build the solution in the image itself.
 This scenario is useful in pipeline scenarios where the code may have already been built and published by prior tasks in a job.